-It only takes a split second to create a first impression.
+It only takes a split second to create the first impression.

-Research conducted by Princeton psychologists Janine Willis and Alexander Todorov discovered that it only takes a tenth of a second to create the first impression of a stranger.
+Research conducted by Princeton psychologists Janine Willis and Alexander Todorov discovered that it only takes a tenth of a second to create the first impression.

 And, you can bet that people are judging businesses just as quickly.

-Creating a professional, reputable, and trustworthy first impression is vital to the success of your small business.
+Creating a professional, reputable, and trustworthy first impression is vital to your small business’s success.

 This is important because people generally distrust most businesses.
 Edelman’s 2020 global trust survey reveals that 62% of people believe that businesses put profit before people.